Day Kimball Healthcare At Home:

 Hospice & Palliative Care of Northeastern Connecticut

 At Hospice & Palliative Care of Northeastern Connecticut, a service division of Day Kimball Healthcare, our mission is to enhance the lives of the patient and family through an individualized plan of care that meets their physical, psychosocial, spiritual and emotional needs, sometimes throughout the end of life.

-Care is available to patients of any age, and is provided in the patient’s home, skilled nursing facility, assisted living facility or other type of residence.
-We also have a hospice inpatient suite at Day Kimball Hospital or local skilled nursing facilities we partner with for general inpatient or respite levels of care.
+Care may be provided in the home, skilled nursing facility, assisted living facility or other type of residence.
+Hospice inpatient and respite services are also available at Day Kimball Hospital or local skilled nursing facilities we partner with for general inpatient or respite levels of care.

 Hospice & Palliative Care of Northeastern Connecticut is a Medicare certified hospice program, licensed by the state of Connecticut and is accredited by The Joint Commission.

 Billing and Payment Information

 Palliative care is about maintaining quality of life while helping the individual to understand the treatment plan, manage the symptoms of his/her illness, explore options for care and access community resources.
 We provide a patient- and family-centered team approach that addresses pain and symptom management, family concerns, emotional support and navigating the health care system.